 - Matron of Honor: the bride’s main lady, but she’s married.

 - Bridesmaid: the bride’s auxiliary ladies.

-- Junior Bridesmaid: usually tween-age family members or children of close friends.
+- Junior Bridesmaid: usually tween-age family members or children of the bride and groom’s closest

 - Flower Children: usually somewhere between the ages of 3 and 12; petal-tossers.